(888) 222-9999

 Mirena is a hormonal intrauterine device (IUD) that provides long-term birth control and can help with heavy periods.
 For many, Mirena has seemed like a convenient, long-term solution for birth control.

-This article explains what the Mirena crash is, its possible causes, related risks, and the types of personal injury claims that may be available.
+This article explains what the Mirena crash is, its possible causes, common Mirena IUD removal side effects, related risks, and the types of personal injury claims that may be available.

 What Is the Mirena Crash?